Code-Institute-Submissions/patterns_for_fashion/README.md

 ## Images
 ## Code
 ## Tutor Support
+Stephen for helping me rendering the fields in the measurements template
 ## Mentor
 ## Slack Comunity
 https://github.com/AsunaMasuda/FloweryDays from peer-review code found an inspirational article where I learned about database modelling